GST is a simple formula

 3. Add both types of GST

 Avoid nasty surprises with smart bookkeeping

-Like any business, you’ll be aiming to sell more than you buy.
-If you succeed in doing that, you’re most likely to end up with GST to pay.
-Run the four-step GST equation regularly so you can see how big your GST payment is shaping up to be.
+Like any business, you’ll aim to sell more than you buy.
+If you succeed in doing that, you’ll most likely end up with a GST bill to pay.
+Run the four-step GST calculation regularly so you can:

 Automate your GST calculations